Today: 8:00AM - 8:00PM

 Your car manual will tell you the recommended psi for your front and rear tires.
 In many newer cars, this information can also be found on a sticker on the driver's side door frame.
 Be wary of the psi numbers listed on your tires themselves, though: Those numbers are typically the max psi they can be inflated to, and not the actual amount you should be driving around with.

-Locate Air Pumping Stations
+Locate Air Pumping

 It would be a good idea to keep the locations of air pumping stations near you in the back of your mind in case you need to fill your tires on a whim.
 Don't forget to keep that tire gauge on you to monitor the amount of air going in and out!